olwal/air/README.md

 ![3D visualization of air quality sensor data](media/sensor_data_3d_bay_area.jpg)

 # Interactive Air Quality in 3D:  A Year of Hourly Sensor Data
 This project visualizes air quality data overlaid onto a 3D geographical map.
 The map shows hourly data from thousands of sensors and allows interaction and playback of air quality pattern across various locations.
-These visualizations particularly highglight the significant impact that the 2020 Bay Area fires had on air quality, but can be used to explore patterns throughout the full year.
+These visualizations particularly highlight the significant impact that the 2020 Bay Area fires had on air quality, but can be used to explore patterns throughout the full year.

 The live demos work best on your desktop/laptop browser.
 Tested on macOS and Windows with Firefox and Chrome.
 Android also works for the smaller datasets, whereas iOS is currently not supported.
 Given the potential large amount of sensor data that is loaded for a specific location/radius, the interface does not dynamically load new data as the user pans the map.